 Origins and Significance

-The Pyebaek is a traditional Korean wedding custom that dates back to the Goryeo Dynasty (918-1392).
-Originally, it was a private ceremony held a few days after the official wedding, where the newlyweds would pay respect to the groom’s family.
+The Pyebaek (평백) is a traditional Korean wedding custom that dates back to the Goryeo Dynasty (918-1392).
+Originally, it was a private ceremony held a few days after the traditional Korean wedding, where the newlyweds would pay respect to the groom’s family.
 This ritual symbolizes the bride’s introduction into the groom’s family, a pivotal moment that underscores the importance of family in Korean culture.

 At its core, the Pyebaek is a celebration of unity—not just between the bride and groom but also between their families.
 It’s a gesture of respect, gratitude, and acknowledgment of the newly formed familial bonds.
 Over time, while the essence of the ceremony has remained, its practice has evolved to reflect contemporary values and lifestyles.